WordPress had been and still is the leader in the website development industry powering about 43% of existing websites

-Plus, today third-party drag and drop page builders provide a completely code-free WordPress WYSIWYG experience.
+Plus, today third-party drag and drop WordPress editors provide a completely code-free WYSIWYG experience.
 With the right WordPress builder creating and running a WordPress website is a piece of cake (codeless cake).

 This is how a standard WordPress dashboard looks like.
 See there is no code.

 Uploading content, editing, and customizing are also beginner-friendly on the WordPress content management system.
 You basically just press buttons or drag and drop things where needed.

 Also, most web hosting companies provide a 1-click WordPress site installation.
 So, you can install WordPress on your website with no external help.
 Online tutorials eliminate the need for developers here.

 2. Plugins and feature extendibility

 Before we proceed any further, here is a major reason why most people love and use WordPress website– it’s the Plugins (add-ons) that make WordPress super easy to use.